Big Chicken (restaurant chain): Openings

 In October 2018, O'Neal opened his first Big Chicken restaurant in Las Vegas, Nevada.
 To promote the launch, O'Neal starred in Big Chicken Shaq, a reality TV series that premiered on October 6, 2018, on Facebook Watch.

 Expansions of the chain soon followed, especially after it announced its franchise program in August 2021.
-Locations the chain expanded to include Tempe and Gilbert, Arizona; Glendale and Valencia, California; Baltimore, Maryland; Kansas City, Missouri; Bridgewater, New Jersey; Elmont, New York; Miamisburg, Ohio; Philadelphia, Pennsylvania; Austin and Houston, Texas; Seattle and Renton, Washington; Peabody, Massachusetts; and Chattanooga, Tennessee.
+Locations the chain expanded to include Tempe and Gilbert, Arizona; Glendale and Valencia, California; Baltimore, Maryland; Kansas City, Missouri; Bridgewater, New Jersey; Elmont, New York; Miamisburg, Ohio; Philadelphia, Pennsylvania; Austin and Houston, Texas; Seattle and Renton, Washington; Wrentham and Peabody, Massachusetts; and Chattanooga, Tennessee.
 Several Big Chicken restaurants opened inside sports arenas, military bases, and Carnival cruise ships.

 International

 Big Chicken open its first franchise outside of the United States within the Co-op Live Arena in Manchester, United Kingdom.

+In March 2026, Big Chicken opened its first three restaurants in Honduras, located in San Pedro Sula, La Ceiba and Choluteca.